 If you’re trying this style for the first time, start with a cheekbone-grazing length before going any shorter.

-For a visual guide, watch this tutorial by YouTuber Ivy Li.
-There, she explains everything you need to know, from the tools to the technique.
+For a visual guide, watch this tutorial by beauty and lifestyle YouTuber Tina Yong.
+There, she explains everything you need to know to achieve curtain bangs.

 As with all fringe styling, it’s important to cut on dry hair as opposed to wet or freshly washed hair.
 Wet hair is heavier than dry hair and can distort the actual length – a crucial fact when it comes to designing bangs.